Skip Navigation

 Description:

-The research team will first develop software in R that can run the necessary models.
-Using simulation studies, the researchers will then investigate the extent to which various model facets lead to bias in the parameter estimates.
-A second set of simulation studies will compare the new model against current approaches in terms of parameter recovery under different conditions, including non-normal distributions of the trait being measured.
-The researchers will also use real data to demonstrate the utility of the new model.
-By the end of the project, the team expects to have released a user-friendly version of the software and to be working on disseminating the results of the research at conferences and in journals.
+Project Activities: The research team first developed software in R that can run the necessary models.
+Using simulation studies, the researchers then investigated the extent to which various model facets lead to bias in the parameter estimates.
+A second set of simulation studies compared the new model against current approaches in terms of parameter recovery under different conditions, including non-normal distributions of the trait being measured.
+The researchers also used real data to demonstrate the utility of the new model.
+By the end of the project, the team released a user-friendly version of the software and disseminated the results of the research at conferences and in journals.

 Back